About

 This link leads to the machine-readable files that are made available in response to the federal Transparency in Coverage Rule and includes negotiated service rates and out-of-network allowed amounts between health plans and healthcare providers.
 The machine readable files are formatted to allow researchers, regulators, and application developers to more easily access and analyze data.

-Located in the Central District, Seattle Girls' School is an independent school for girls and gender nonconforming students in grades 5-8.
+Located in the Central District, Seattle Girls' School is an independent school for girls and gender expansive students in grades 5-8.
 Our mission is to inspire and develop courageous leaders who think independently, work collaboratively, learn joyfully, and champion change.